 In search of continuous improvement, the Omega European Masters has given itself a mission that by 2021 it will be GEO certified, an international distinction in the field of sustainability.
-In 2019, GEO Foundation and The SHIFT have been working with the Organization, analysing each area of the tournament, and will thereafter produce a sustainability report.
+In 2019, GEO Foundation and The SHIFT have been working with the Organization, analysing each area of the tournament, and thereafter produced a sustainability report.

 The tournament's commitment is in line with Swiss Golf's ambition and sustainable development vision.

 For 2021, here are six main areas related to the UN’s Sustainable Development Goals (SDGs) that are deployed on the event:

 1. Climate and Biodiversity [SDG 13, Climate Action / 15, Life on Land]

 The Omega European Masters is committed to reducing its carbon emissions and contributing to climate action.
 Simultaneously, the Crans-sur-Sierre Golf Club is committed to the preservation of biodiversity by naturalising certain areas of the course and planting trees.